 - 3. Prime the system.
 Use the control interface to change the mode to Prime mode.
-See Home Screen, page 49.
+See Home Screen, page 45.
 Trigger the gun until your material dispenses from the gun. - 4.
-Use the control interface to set the air and fluid pressure.
-See Home Screen, page 49. - 5.
+Use the control interface to set the fluid pressure.
+See Home Screen, page 45. - 5.
 Use the control interface to change the mode to Spray mode.
 The system begins to fill.
-See Home Screen, page 49. - 6.
-Begin to spray.
+See Home Screen, page 45. - 6.
+Request electrostatics and begin spraying.

-The system automatically refills when the gun trigger is released and the fluid level is below the Start Fill setting.
+The system automatically refills when the gun trigger is released, the electrostatic request is disabled, and the fluid level is below the Start Fill setting.

-For information about the Start Fill setting, see Pump Screen 1: Pump Volume, page 58.
+For information about the Start Fill setting, see Pump Screen 1: Pump Volume, page 54.